About ASA

 Protecting our community's working farms and forests, connecting people to the land, and promoting a vibrant future for agriculture and forestry in our region.

-- Allow us to work with eight farm families to submit grant applications for new farmland protection projects
+- Help farm families submit grant applications for new farmland protection projects.

-- Expand the trail network at the Cambridge Community Forest
+- Expand the trail networks at the Cambridge and Argyle Community Forests.

-- Add stewardship capacity to meet the needs of our expanding list of conserved farms
+- Add stewardship capacity to meet the needs of our expanding list of conserved properties.

 (Pictured above: The Hoag Family - Hoacre Farm Conserved in 2021)

-Since 1990, ASA has helped conserve over 30,200 acres on 169 properties in Washington and Rensselaer counties in the Upper Hudson River Valley.
+Since 1990, ASA has helped conserve over 33,668 acres on 183 properties in Washington and Rensselaer counties in the Upper Hudson River Valley of New York.

 Land conserved for agricultural purposes remains available for farming for future generations.